 There is a growing awareness of exposure to RF.
-Where transmitters may carry relatively high levels of radiated RF power, this needs to be kept away as far as possible from any areas where people frequent.
+Where transmitters are being used, these can mean that relatively high levels of RF power are radiated.
+These levels of RF need to be kept away as far as possible from any areas where people frequent.

-Having the antenna at a high level by its very nature will keep the RF away from people and will reduce the possibility of people coming into areas where the RF is at a high level.
+One of the ways of ensuring that RF levels are as low as possible within areas where people may be present is to have the antenna at a high level.
+By its very nature, this will keep the RF away from people and will reduce the possibility of people coming into areas where the RF is at a high level.

 With any antenna, be it for HF, VHF or UHF, etc, high masts obviously add considerable cost to any antenna installation.
 They also create a much greater visual impact and may be subject to local planning laws.
 When determining the height of an antenna, many factors need to be balanced.
 Height provides gain, but at the cost of visual impact, additional cost of the higher mast, possibly increased feeder loss, and other factors.